Eileen Sharp: Later years

 Sharp left the D'Oyly Carte Opera Company in 1925, and during the next few years she appeared in several London productions and on tour.
 In 1925 she played the maid in The Show at St. Martin's Theatre, Ata in an adaptation of The Moon and Sixpence at the New Theatre and Posy (from 1925 to 1926) in Quinney's at the New Theatre.
 Later in 1926 she was Myriem in Prince Fazil at the New Theatre, and in 1927 she played Adrienne in Noël Coward's The Marquise at the Criterion Theatre.
 Of her appearance in The Marquise, co-star Godfrey Winn wrote:

 It is always an ordeal to have the opening scene to play on the first night, but on this occasion [the scene was] greatly assisted by the gay bubbling insouciance of [Sharp].
 Eileen Sharp was so pretty and unspoilt that I would have imagined that no one could have found fault with her, but unfortunately she was an incorrigible giggler, and we were both reported for this heinous crime in one of our scenes together.

-In 1928 she played Penelope Hillcourt in Down Wind at the Arts Theatre.
+In 1928 Sharp played Penelope Hillcourt in Down Wind at the Arts Theatre.
 The same year she married Dr. Douglas Clive Shields (1902–1976), a Scottish consultant physician, in Paddington in London.
 They had two sons: Bryan Douglas Clive Shields (born 1933) and Rodney Mark Shields (born 1935).
-In 1938 Sharp appeared as Mavis Wilson in Love from a Stranger, a live BBC Television play directed by George More O'Ferrall.
+In 1938 she appeared as Mavis Wilson in Love from a Stranger, a live BBC Television play directed by George More O'Ferrall.
 She also acted in several BBC Radio dramas during the 1930s.

 Sharp died of a brain haemorrhage in Wimbledon in 1958, aged 57.
 She was buried in the Shields family grave at Kensal Green Cemetery in London.
 In her will she left £458 1s 4d to her husband.